eeshugerman/invite0/README.md

-# Overview
 > **NOTE**: Auth0 recently introduced [Organizations](https://auth0.com/docs/organizations) which includes some [email invite functionality](https://auth0.com/docs/organizations/send-membership-invitations).
 I haven't looked into it closely, but you should, as it may yield Invite0 obsolete.
-I don't think it's free, however... but I'm not sure.
+It's unclear to me if it's included in the free tier -- let me know if you find out!

+# Overview

 ## What is it?
 Invite0 is a small web app which augments the popular [Auth0](https://auth0.com) service, providing code-free support for "invite only" tenants.